jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Anyone who tries to ignore our past is artificial and offers little but a dead end.

 We've already met two such attempts, the communist and fascist ideologies that scarred human history so badly.
 Among their many errors, one proclaimed humans naturally selfless unless tainted with a corrupted class history, condemning untold millions to mass purges for a belief that ant specialist E.O.
-Wilson said was "Good ideology, wrong species" as blind obedience is how eusocial ants naturally behave, not hominids.
+Wilson said was "Wonderful theory, wrong species" as blind obedience is how eusocial ants naturally behave, not hominids.

 The other said "blood" should inspire ancient tribal loyalties throughout millions of strangers.
 Cohesion required "purity" and therefore justified dooming all outsiders and told long-time friends, colleagues, and neighbors to learn to hate each other.
 This is how small-band tribal humans lived, not humans whose technological ecosystem connects them with millions of strangers daily.
 It was also a belief that mistook the blueprint for the building.
 Every lifeform is changed and molded by its upbringing and environment and needs to find any lifeform that will be a good boardmate.